Super Bowl VIII: Fourth quarter

-The Vikings then mounted a 10-play, 57-yard drive, with Tarkenton completing 5 passes for 43 yards, including a 15-yarder to Voigt on 3rd-and-8, and taking the ball into the end zone himself six plays into the 4th quarter on a 4-yard touchdown run.
+The Vikings got on the board with a 10-play, 57-yard drive, with Tarkenton completing 5 passes for 43 yards, including a 15-yarder to Voigt on 3rd-and-8, and finished the drive himself with a 4-yard touchdown run, cutting Minnesota's deficit to 24–7.
 This was the first rushing touchdown by a quarterback in Super Bowl history.

-Minnesota recovered the ensuing onside kick, but an offsides penalty on the Vikings nullified the play, and they subsequently kicked deep.
-Miami went three-and-out, but Seiple boomed a 57-yard punt and Minnesota got the ball back at its own 3-yard line.
-Eight plays later, along with the only penalty charged to Miami in the game (four yards for pass interference), the Vikings reached the Miami 32-yard line.
-Tarkenton got there with a 27-yard completion to Ed Marinaro.
-But after two incomplete passes, his pass intended for wide receiver Jim Lash was intercepted by Dolphins cornerback Curtis Johnson at the goal line.
-Miami got the ball back at their 10-yard line with 6:24 left in the game, and Csonka and Kiick were the ball carriers on all 12 remaining plays.
-The Dolphins picked up 2 first downs by rush and 2 by penalty on Minnesota in running out the clock.
-With less than four minutes to play, a frustrated Alan Page was called for a personal foul for a late hit on Griese, and then two plays later both Page and Kuechenberg were given offsetting personal fouls after getting in a scuffle with each other.
+Minnesota recovered the ensuing onside kick, but an offside penalty on the Vikings nullified the play, and they subsequently kicked deep.
+Miami went three-and-out, but Seiple boomed a 57-yard punt and Minnesota got the ball back at their own 3-yard line.
+Eight plays later, the Vikings reached the Miami 32-yard line, aided by the only penalty charged to Miami in the game (4 yards for pass interference on cornerback Tim Foley) and a 27-yard reception by running back Ed Marinaro.
+But after two incomplete passes, Tarkenton's pass intended for wide receiver Jim Lash was intercepted by Dolphins cornerback Curtis Johnson at the goal line and returned to Miami's 10 with 6:24 left in the game.
+Csonka and Kiick were the ball carriers on all 12 remaining plays.
+The Dolphins picked up two first downs by rush and two by penalty on Vikings defensive tackle Alan Page in running out the clock.
+With less than four minutes left in the game, a frustrated Page delivered a late hit on Griese, and was assessed a personal foul penalty.
+Two plays later, both Page and Dolphins guard Bob Kuechenberg were given offsetting personal fouls after getting into a scuffle with each other.
+Page finished venting out his frustration by committing an offside penalty, while Miami advanced to the Minnesota 29 to run out the clock and claim their second consecutive Super Bowl title.

-Wrote Jim Langer, "We just hit the Vikings defense so hard and so fast that they didn't know what hit them.
+Wrote Langer, "We just hit the Vikings defense so hard and so fast that they didn't know what hit them.
 Alan Page later said he knew we would dominate them after only the first couple of plays."

 Griese finished the game with just six out of seven pass completions for 73 yards.
 Miami's seven pass attempts were the fewest ever thrown by a team in the Super Bowl.
 The Dolphins rushed for 196 yards, did not have any turnovers, and were not penalized in the first 52 minutes.
 Tarkenton set what was then a Super Bowl record for completions, 18 out of 28 for 182 yards, with one interception, and rushed for 17 yards and a touchdown.
 Reed was the leading rusher for the Vikings, but with just 32 yards.
-Tight end Stu Voigt was the top receiver of the game with three catches for 46 yards.
-The Vikings' lethargic performance was very similar to their performance in their loss to the Kansas City Chiefs in Super Bowl IV.
+Voigt was the top receiver of the game with three catches for 46 yards.
+The Vikings' lethargic performance in this game was very similar to their performance in their loss to the Kansas City Chiefs in Super Bowl IV, as a single touchdown was the only scoring play for the Vikings in both Super Bowls.